-Would you like to learn how to sing, or how to play the piano?
-Should you be an absolute beginner, or even a full-grown musician, I'd be happy to be at your service.
-I give lectures 5 days a week near Etele square, by a fairly flexible schedule.
-Give yourself a try, you might as well be the next Pink or Maria Callas.
+Would you like to learn how to sing, or play the piano?
+Whether you are an absolute beginner, or even an experienced musician, I would love to help you on your journey in the world of music.
+I give lessons five days a week near Etele square and have some flexibility with my schedule.
+Give it a try!
+You might just find that you are the next Pink or Maria Callas.

 Renáta gave me singing classes for about nine months and I really enjoyed them.
 Anytime I made a mistake she knew exactly how to correct me in a simple but clear language (in English).
 She is also a good accompanist, which is very appreciable for singers.
 She is very nice to students, always smiling, and the most important: patient.
 I had studied in a conservatory in France before but I really think I have improved my skills in Budapest, thanks to her!Damien